• Skip to primary navigation

 listed ingredients for making cake with chocolate, bailey's and chocolate glaze.

-How to make Bailey’s chocolate cake?
+How to make Bailey’s Irish cream chocolate cake?

 • Preheat the oven.
 Lightly grease a baking tin and line it with parchment paper.
 Or butter and flour the tin well; shake the pan over the sink to remove the excess flour.